lkasler/jeeconfigexample/README.md

 Sample JEE 7 application to demonstrate custom deltaspike properties file configuration and adjusted arquillian tests using embedded wildfly.

-The application skeleton was generated witgh JBOSS Forge tool.
+The application skeleton was generated with JBOSS Forge tool.

 Add datasource.cli via jboss.cli command like in the root porojects directory assuming that wildfly 8.2 is already started **${wildfly_home}\bin\jboss.cli.bat  --file=datasource.cli**